 Sales and Marketing

-Pharmacy Services' clients include employers, insurance companies, unions, and other health care plan sponsors.
+CVS Health's pharmacy services clients include employers, insurance companies, unions, and other health care plan sponsors.
 The segment makes direct sales of its prescription drugs through its mail service dispensing pharmacies.
 It also sells indirectly through its retail pharmacy network.

 Irving, TX 75062-3931